Knowing when to choose a garage floor replacement over a garage floor repair can be a difficult call for a homeowner.

 A Floortex™ floor coating will provide your garage with a sleek and attractive surface for years to come.
 A durable Floortex™ floor coating is also backed by our written guarantee against flaking, peeling, blistering, or losing its shine.

-Get started on your garage floor replacement and upgrade solution by scheduling your free in-home consultation with us today.
+Get started on your garage floor replacement and upgrade solution by scheduling your free design consultation with us today.